404c3s4r/CSS-HTML-Cursoemvideo/README.md

-# HTML & CSS
+<h1 align="center">HTML & CSS </h1>

-Exercises and studies of HTML & CSS from the Curso em Vídeo.
+<p align="center"><i>Exercises and studies of HTML & CSS from the Curso em Vídeo.
 The intention of the learning arose when I wanted to learn how the front-end web part worked.
-Therefore, I decided to take the course.
+Therefore, I decided to take the course..</i></p>

 ##  Run the projects of each module